 It is important to monitor your hot tub’s temperature closely.
 Recommended temperature range for most hot tubs is between 102°F to 104°F. At temperatures lower than 102°F, it is possible for the water to become too cold.
 Residential pool heaters will not heat a hot tub above 104 degrees.
 When humans are in water above 104 degrees, heat strokes are possible.

 It is great to spend a cold evening than relaxing in the hot tub, but don’t forget about your winter hot tub maintenance.
 The most important thing is staying on top of it throughout the winter.
 Even mild winters like we experience in the Dallas-Fort Worth metroplex require some care and preparation.
-If you have questions or concerns about your winter hot tub maintenance, give Executive Blue Pools a call.
+If you have questions or concerns about your winter hot tub maintenance, call Executive Blue Pools.
 We’ll be happy to help.